andrew/ultimate-awesome/README.md

 - [Awesome-Talking-Head-Synthesis](https://github.com/Kedreamix/Awesome-Talking-Head-Synthesis) - 💬 An extensive collection of exceptional resources dedicated to the captivating world of talking face synthesis!   ⭐ If you find this repo useful, please give it a star! 🤩.
 - [Awesome-LLMs-Datasets](https://github.com/lmmlzn/Awesome-LLMs-Datasets) - Summarize existing representative LLMs text datasets.
 - [awesome-bootstrap](https://github.com/awesome-bootstrap-org/awesome-bootstrap) - ✨  Awesome - A curated list of amazing Bootstrap tools and themes.
-- [awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - An index of the LangChain + LangGraph ecosystem: concepts, projects, tools, templates, and guides for LLM & multi-agent apps.
 - [free-for-life](https://github.com/wdhdev/free-for-life) - A huge list of great stuff you can get for free!.
 - [awesome-sre-tools](https://github.com/SquadcastHub/awesome-sre-tools) - A curated list of Site Reliability and Production Engineering Tools.
 - [Awesome-Knowledge-Graph-Reasoning](https://github.com/LIANGKE23/Awesome-Knowledge-Graph-Reasoning) - AKGR: Awesome Knowledge Graph Reasoning is a collection of knowledge graph reasoning works, including papers, codes and datasets.
 - [awesome-spinners](https://github.com/yangshun/awesome-spinners) - 💫 A curated collection of dazzling web spinners.
 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
+- [awesome-ai-coding-tools](https://github.com/ai-for-developers/awesome-ai-coding-tools) - A curated list of AI-powered coding tools.
 - [Unreal-Engine-Guide](https://github.com/mikeroyal/Unreal-Engine-Guide) - Unreal Engine 5 Guide.
 Learn to develop games for Windows, Linux, macOS, iOS, Android, Xbox Series X|S, PlayStation  5, Nintendo Switch.
 - [awesome-bci](https://github.com/NeuroTechX/awesome-bci) - Curated Collection of BCI resources.
 - [awesome-gemini](https://github.com/kr1sp1n/awesome-gemini) - A collection of awesome things regarding the gemini protocol ecosystem.